prahaladhchandrahasan/toxic_comments1/README.md

-# Toxic comments CLassifier using LSTM
+# Toxic comments Classifier using LSTM

 Install the required dependencides using
 > pip install -r requirements.txt